 What’s the deadline to register?
-In 2020 you must adhere to the following deadlines: *As of March 28, 2020, registration deadlines have been updated and changes are reflected below.*
+In 2021 you must adhere to the following deadlines:

 What’s the difference between the General Election and “Primary” elections?
 General Elections are held yearly in November and are when most candidates running for local, state, and national offices are elected.
 This is when the President, most Senate and House of Representative members, most state level Congress representatives, and local city/town/village positions are elected.
 A primary election is an election used either to narrow the field of candidates for a given elective office or to determine the nominees for political parties in advance of the general election.
 New York State has closed primaries, so in order to participate a voter must affiliate formally, or register, with a political party in advance of the election date in order to participate in that party's primary election.
 For example, to determine which Republican candidate will advance to be the party’s nominee for a Senate position, you must be registered as a Republican.
 If you are a registered Democrat, Independent, Green Party, etc. you cannot vote in the Republican primary election.